A Forest Spring

 She lets Kasha out.
 Kasha comes next to him and he leans down and pets her.
 He retrieves a shovel from the side of the cabin and begins shoveling.
 Kasha walks slowly to the porch and plumps down on it.

 He hears a golden plover call from somewhere.
-Little bird, are you lost?
-He wonders to himself.
 It doesn’t answer so he shovels and swears.
 The dog half-heartedly watches him from the porch.
 Her ear lazily raises up.
 The dog isn’t worried.
 The man will be ready to play soon.

-The sun reaches where she lays and she feels the fur grow warm.
+The sun reaches where she lies and she feels the fur grow warm.
 Her breathing is heavy and it begins to slow.

 “Struggled this time?”